MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/set-up-standard-company-configuration-packages.md

 You can copy commonly used values from an existing company to a new one, as long as both companies are in the same tenant.
 For example, if you have a standard list of symptom codes that is common to all your service management implementations, you can copy the codes easily from one company to another.
 You can do this from the **Configuration Worksheet** page.

 2. Open the configuration worksheet and import existing data about customers, items, vendors, and the general ledger.
-For more information, see [Migrate Customer Data](admin-migrate-customer-data.md).
+For more information, see [Migrate Customer Data].

     Now you have master data in place.
 Next, you add the opening balances.
 The following steps describe how to create journal lines for G/L accounts, but the same apply to creating journal lines for customers, vendors, and items.
 3. Choose the **Create G/L Acct.
 Journal Lines** action.